EarthEdSTEM/earthed-iot-programs-tutorials/T_Contact_Sensor.md

 Using the Contact Sensor as an input
 ------------------------------------

-In this tutorial, we will use [variables](https://launchschool.com/books/ruby/read/variables) and [boolean operators](https://www.youtube.com/watch?v=KrR7D58Onzw) in conjunction with the light sensor, to control Light Emitting Diode (LED).
+In this tutorial, we will use [variables](https://launchschool.com/books/ruby/read/variables) and [boolean operators](https://www.youtube.com/watch?v=KrR7D58Onzw) in conjunction with the light sensor, to control Light Emitting Diodes (LED).
 Booleans work by comparing, adding or subtracting two values.
 This is a more advanced tutorial.

 ## Step 2 Collect the parts. @unplugged